PresearchOfficial/presearch-browser-ios/README.md

 Download on the [App Store](https://apps.apple.com/us/app/presearch-privacy-browser/id1565192485).

-This branch (development)
+This branch
 -----------

 Presearch Privacy Browser is a fork of the Brave Browser.

 Building the code
 -----------------